mohsenht/Koslicki-lab-PSU/media/index.md

 # <i class="fas fa-scroll"></i>Media

-This page includes more lab information and outreaches.
+This page includes links to media about the lab.

 <!-- section break -->